 I became a corporate escapee in 2016.
-When I made the “big move” to running my own business, I chose to make the announcement on my killer LinkedIn profile.
+When I made the big move to running my own business, I chose to make the announcement on my killer LinkedIn profile.
 The post gathered over 40,000 views.
 Holy Moley!
-I was glad at that point that I’d been a diligent and proactive manager of both my online and offline brand.
+I was glad at that point that I had been a diligent and proactive manager of both my online and offline brands.
 I was VERY pleased that I had a killer LinkedIn profile.

-My approach over the last decade to build a LinkedIn profile that truly reflects my brand has been characterised by consistency and authenticity.
-Consistently reviewing, learning and experimenting with LinkedIn.
+My approach over the last decade to build a LinkedIn profile that truly reflects my brand has been characterized by consistency and authenticity.
+Consistently reviewing, learning, and experimenting with LinkedIn.
 Finding my authentic voice and using it on one of the most powerful platforms in the world.

-I’ve learned lots.
+I have learned a lot.
 Including that LinkedIn is a powerful tool for women and men to use to build and nurture their brand and their network.
-And that it is a must to have a killer LinkedIn profile!
+And that it is a must for women to have a killer LinkedIn profile!

 LinkedIn is powerful!

 I taught (& continue to teach) myself about how to use the full power of social media.
-I read blogs, articles, follow influencers and look at the writing style they have.
+I read blogs, and articles, follow influencers and look at the writing style they have.
 I listen for their online “voice”.
-I have also invested in seeking professional help from specialists like Bonnie Power who has a great set of tools, techniques and experience managing LinkedIn.
+I have also invested in seeking professional help from specialists who have the tools, techniques, and experience managing LinkedIn.

-I receive heaps and I mean literally heaps of invitations to connect on LinkedIn.
-More often than not, I connect, that’s what LinkedIn is for and I’m not a LinkedIn snob.
+I receive lots of invitations to connect on LinkedIn.
+More often than not, I connect, that’s what LinkedIn is for, and I’m not a LinkedIn snob.
 However, when I check the profile of the person that wants to connect, many are either blank or as good as blank.
 They are NOT killer LinkedIn profiles!
-So I have ZERO idea who you are, what you stand for, why we should connect or how I can help or be helped by you.
+So I have ZERO ideas about who you are, what you stand for, why we should connect, or how I can help or be helped by you.
 Missed opportunity!

-So, in the spirit of generating lots more outstanding LinkedIn profiles, that make it easier for all us humans to connect and know each other better, here are a sample of the tips that I’ve pulled together from a lot of clever people.
+So, in the spirit of generating lots more outstanding LinkedIn profiles that make it easier for all of us humans to connect and know each other better, here is a sample of the tips that I’ve pulled together from a lot of clever people.

-- To maximise the ‘hits’ on your LinkedIn profile…don’t use your generic job title!
-Especially if, like me, you have several jobs!
+- To maximise the hits on your LinkedIn profile, do not use your generic job title.
+Especially if, like me, you have several jobs.

 - Your headline tells the world how you see yourself.
 Be creative.
 Be descriptive.

-- Use every one of the 120 characters (yes use symbols) to create an at a glance profile.
-You want to be click-bait!
+- Use every one of the 120 characters (yes use symbols) to create a compelling profile.
+You want to be clickbait!

 - Have one!
 I wonder why people don’t bother with this basic step.